tomoya/consult-ghq/README.md

 Select a repository from the ghq list and then grep repository files using affe-grep (similar to consult-ripgrep or consult-grep).

-Also, you can change grep function like bellow:
+Also, you can change grep function like below:

 ```elisp
 (setq consult-ghq-grep-function #'consult-grep)